KasparEtter/ef1p/pages/email/email.md

 Since outgoing mail servers are just a piece of software and can thus be integrated into mail clients, it is technically possible to send emails directly to the incoming mail server of each recipient.
-In fact, sending an email to someone from the [command line](https://en.wikipedia.org/wiki/Command-line_interface) is my favorite demonstration in the seminars I give.
+In fact, sending an email to someone [from the command line](#extended-simple-mail-transfer-protocol) is my favorite demonstration in the seminars I give.
-Unfortunately or rather fortunately, only badly configured incoming mail servers accept such messages.
+Only badly configured incoming mail servers accept such messages, though.
-I will show you [later on](#extended-simple-mail-transfer-protocol) how you can send spoofed emails yourself.

 There are [two main reasons](https://superuser.com/questions/1006079/why-do-i-need-an-smtp-server) why outgoing mail servers are used in practice: